web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 - general interest in privacy tech

 ## Why this group
-- general public within the devs landscape is the most vulnerable audience compared to mature decs with connections & experience
+- general public within the devs landscape is the most vulnerable audience compared to mature devs with connections & experience
 - generalisation helps to make universal tooling & secure research from the niche approaches

 ## General scoring will consist of